 The reader of this document is assumed to be familiar with the OpenFlow protocol and OpenFlow related concepts.
 Reading the OpenFlow whitepaper (2) and the OpenFlow Specification (1) is recommended prior to reading this document.

-It is strongly recommended that switches which implement OF-CONFIG make changes to the OpenFlow logical switch described in this document via OF-CONFIG and limit changes to the OpenFlow logical switche via other methods (e.g. command line interfaces and other legacy management protocols).
+It is strongly recommended that switches which implement OF-CONFIG make changes to the OpenFlow logical switch described in this document via OF-CONFIG and limit changes to the OpenFlow logical switch via other methods (e.g. command line interfaces and other legacy management protocols).
 Future versions may better support other methods of change with detailed notification to the OpenFlow Configuration Point via OF-CONFIG.

 Motivation

 The OpenFlow protocol assumes that an OpenFlow datapath (e.g. an Ethernet switch which supports the OpenFlow protocol) has been configured with various artifacts such as the IP addresses of OpenFlow controllers.
 The motivation for the OpenFlow Configuration Protocol (OF-CONFIG) is to enable the remote configuration of OpenFlow datapaths.
 While the OpenFlow protocol generally operates on a time-scale of a flow (i.e. as flows are added and deleted), OF-CONFIG operates on a slower time-scale.
-An example is building forwarding tables and deciding forwarding actions which are done via Openflow protocol while enabling/disabling a port does not need to be done at the timescale of a flow and hence, is done via OF-Config protocol.
+An example is building forwarding tables and deciding forwarding actions which are done via Openflow protocol while enabling/disabling a port generally does not need to be done at the timescale of a flow and, hence, is done via OF-Config protocol.

 OF-CONFIG frames an OpenFlow datapath as an abstraction called an OpenFlow Logical Switch.
 The OF-CONFIG protocol enables configuration of essential artifacts of an OpenFlow Logical Switch so that an OpenFlow controller can communicate and control the OpenFlow Logical switch via the OpenFlow protocol.

-OF-CONFIG introduces an operating context for one or more OpenFlow datapaths called an OpenFlow Capable Switch.
+OF-CONFIG introduces an operating context called an OpenFlow Capable Switch for one or more OpenFlow datapaths.
 An OpenFlow Capable Switch is intended to be equivalent to an actual physical or virtual network element (e.g. an Ethernet switch) which is hosting one or more OpenFlow datapaths by partitioning a set of OpenFlow related resources such as ports and queues among the hosted OpenFlow datapaths.
 The OF-CONFIG protocol enables dynamic association of the OpenFlow related resources of an OpenFlow Capable Switch with specific OpenFlow Logical Switches which are being hosted on the OpenFlow Capable Switch.
 OF-CONFIG does not specify or report how the partitioning of resources on an OpenFlow Capable Switch is achieved.
-OF-CONFIG assumes that resources such as ports and queues are partitioned amongst multiple OpenFlow Logical Switches such that each OpenFlow Logical Switch can assume full control over the resources that is assigned to it.
+OF-CONFIG assumes that resources such as ports and queues are partitioned between multiple OpenFlow Logical Switches such that each OpenFlow Logical Switch can assume full control over the resources that is assigned to it.

 OF-CONFIG 1.2 makes simplifying assumptions about the architecture of OpenFlow switches.
-The specification is deliberately decoupled from whether the switch supports flowvisor or other virtualization models.
+The specification is deliberately decoupled from whether the switch supports flowvisor or other virtualization models, for example.

 The service which sends OF-CONFIG messages to an OpenFlow Capable Switch is called an OpenFlow Configuration Point.
 No assumptions are made about the nature of the OpenFlow Configuration Point.
-For example, it may be a service provided by software acting as an OpenFlow controller or it may by a service provided by a traditional network management framework.
-Any interaction between the OpenFlow Configuration Points and OpenFlow controllers is outside the scope of OF-CONFIG 1.2.
+For example, it may be provided by software acting as an OpenFlow controller or it may by a service provided by a traditional network management framework.
+Interactions between the OpenFlow Configuration Points and OpenFlow controllers is outside the scope of OF-CONFIG 1.2, but is expected to be addressed in future versions of the specification.

 Figure 2 shows the basic abstractions detailed in OF-CONFIG 1.2 and the lines indicate that the OpenFlow Configuration Points and OpenFlow Capable Switches communicate via OF-CONFIG.
 The configuration settings then take effect on targeted logical switch(es).
 OpenFlow Controllers and OpenFlow Logical Switches (i.e. datapaths) communicate via OpenFlow.